foooorsyth/novm/README.md

 ```

 NOTE: State that is designated to be retained across process death must be of a type supported by [Bundle](https://developer.android.com/reference/android/os/Bundle).
-See [the docs](https://developer.android.com/topic/libraries/architecture/saving-states#onsaveinstancestate) for more guidance on state serialization.
+See [the docs](https://developer.android.com/topic/libraries/architecture/saving-states#onsaveinstancestate) for more guidance on
+state retention in the event of process death.

 ### Fragment support